DavyMarquez/DavyMarquez.github.io/index.md

 The team is formed by more than fifteen people from different roles such as marketing, production, art, design and programmers, being myself in this last one discipline.
 As a student in videogame development I'm trying to learn as much as I can about every aspect of the development, such as gameplay, AI, computer graphics, technology and user interface.
 The game it's being developed using Unreal Engine 4.

+[Here](https://www.youtube.com/watch?v=fJkE6MbPJK8) is a link to a playthrough of the game and [here](https://nehangame.itch.io/nehan) the itch.io page of the project.

 ## Devil Daggers (again)

 This is yet again another cheap copy of the videogame developed by indie company Sorath, [Devil Daggers](https://devildaggers.com/) using a custom engine in C++ and programming the game logic in LUA.